-The mine has reserves estimated at 2.7 Bt of copper, which may account for more than 10% of US production, and which must be exploited with new "environmental techniques" for water treatment and recycling.
-The development of this mine will be related to that of other mines in the region, in order to compare the ecological effects on groundwater, biodiversity, land use, air quality, etc and the health, economic and social impact on neighboring populations.
+The mine has reserves estimated at 2.7 Bt of copper, which may account for more than 10% of US production, and which will use new environmental techniques for water treatment and recycling.
+The development of this mine will be compared to other mines in the region in order to observe the ecological effects on groundwater, biodiversity, land use, air quality and the health, economic and social impact on neighboring populations.

 Other sites are also of interest: established for many years, they represent different stages in the life of a miner and therefore already show observable ecological and societal effects, giving a basis of comparison.
 The mission of the Observatory is to study people's involvement in the environmental regulation that is governed since 1970 by US laws that are relatively restrictive.